-The concept is the same: A person decides that after his/her own death, someone else should benefit from healthy organs and tissue through transplantation – rather than it going to the grave with the rest of their body.
+The concept is the same: A person decides that after their death, someone else should benefit from healthy organs and tissue through transplantation – rather than going to the grave with the rest of their body.

 - Can I agree to donate only some organs or tissue and not others?

-Yes, please inform your family which organs/tissue you don’t wish to donate.
+Yes, you can.
+Please inform your family which organs/tissue you don’t wish to donate.

 - How long after death must the organs/tissue be removed?